 There is a $25 deductible to use the protection.
 After that is paid, the protection covers up to $600 per claim on up to two claims in a 12-month period.
 If the phone has to be replaced, the protection awards the suggested retail value of the replacement phone, up to the $600 maximum per claim.

-The Uber Visa Card still rewards spending if you don’t purchase in one of the bonus categories,.
-The card rewards cardholders 1% back on all other purchases, so it’s a good go-to card for everyday purchases, in addition to bonus-category buys.
-The 1% offer isn’t very competitive, as there are many existing cards that offer 2% on all purchases, but it ensures cardholders earn at least a little something on everything they buy with the Uber Visa Card.
+The Uber Visa Card still rewards spending if you don’t purchase in one of the bonus categories — it offers 1% back on all other purchases.
+The 1% rate isn’t very competitive, as there are many existing cards that offer 2% on all purchases, but it ensures cardholders earn at least a little something on everything they buy with the Uber Visa Card.

 Part II: Applying for the Uber Visa Card

-The Uber Visa Card opens for applications Nov.
-2. Interested applicants can apply for the unsecured rewards card online or directly through the Uber phone app and see an approval within minutes.
+The Uber Visa Card opened for applications Nov.
+2, 2017.
+Interested applicants can apply for the unsecured rewards card online or directly through the Uber phone app and see an approval within minutes.
 The in-app application may be more of a win for Uber than for millennials, but it makes the application process easy for anyone who already has the Uber app, so may appeal to digital natives, too.